-Subscribers may not request Certificates with any content that infringes the intellectual property rights of another entity.
-This CP does not require that an Applicant's right to use a trademark be verified.
-However, Issuing CAs may reject any applications or require revocation of any Certificate that is part of a dispute.
+Subscribers may not request Certificates with any content that infringes the intellectual property rights of a third party.
+GlobalSign does not require that an Applicant's right to use a trademark be verified.
+GlobalSign reserves the right to revoke any Certificate that is involved in a dispute.